 NOTE: Note: If this resource does not open automatically, please right-click and choose 'Play'.
 This is a browser issue and not a resource error!

-When a correct name is dropped additional information is displayed in a text box that will disappear after a few seconds.
+When each item is dropped, additional information is displayed in a text box that will disappear after a few seconds.
 The text boxes can also be closed by clicking on them.

-The activity relates to the Science National Curriculum for England and Wales, 2e:
+The activity relates directly to the History National Curriculum for England and Wales, 11b (at time pf publication):

 A study of the impact of the Second World War or social and technological changes that have taken place since 1930, on the lives of men, women and children from different sections of society.

 ... and unit 9 of the QCA History schemes of work (at time pf publication):

 What was it like for children in the Second World War?